Your cannabis seeds have sprouted, or you are growing clones, and they are developing at a fast rate.

 Many signs determine when to transplant your marijuana plants.
 Here is a list of some signs to look for:

-Leaves are drooping (possible root bound issue ) You should transplant now as the container the plant is in is too small for the current root structure.
+Leaves are drooping (possible root bound issue ) You should transplant now because the container the plant is in is probably too small for the current root structure.

 Leaves turn yellow (possible root bound )Transplanting recommended as the container the plant is in is too small for the current root structure.